sehmon/redbox-ratings/README.md

 # redbox-ratings
-the ratings for your redbox titles
+the ratings fr your redbox titles